mpmckenna8/sdparks/README.md

 Data to dos:
-  I guess just try putting stuff into cartoDB and looking at what their API will do for me.

   Made an example CartoDB sql query for all the parks closest to a given point in the carto.js file in assets/js directory.